brianhill/transient-astronomy/index.md

 Our analysis will involve establishing Python [Development Environment](./software/development_environment.html) and a data-processing pipeline in this environment which we expect to use (i) [ccdproc](https://ccdproc.readthedocs.io/en/latest/) for [image calibration](./resources/ImageCalibration.pdf) (lights, darks, flats, and biases), (ii) [astroalign](https://astroalign.quatrope.org/en/latest/) and [twirl](https://github.com/lgrcia/twirl) for alignment and plate-solving, (iii) [astropy.visualization](https://docs.astropy.org/en/stable/visualization/index.html) and/or custom stretching routines to examine images, and (iv) [photutils](https://photutils.readthedocs.io/en/stable/getting_started.html) and in particular [photutils.psf](https://photutils.readthedocs.io/en/stable/psf.html) for PSF photometry.
 These (and other scientific) packages are most commonly accessed and built upon using Jupyter notebooks.
 Jupyter is an interactive scripting environment for manipulating data, making plots, and running Python code.
 We will document our Python [development environment](./software/development_environment.html) choices and procedures as well as the notebooks themselves.

-Challenges in photometry are to be expected because targets are generally superimposed directly on galaxies of comparable magnitude.
-We imagine four strategies from which the required artistry in photometry will emerge:

-  1. Ordinary PSF photometry
-  2. PSF photometry with a fitted gradient background
-  3. PSF photometry by subtracting PanSTARRS images of the host galaxies (scaled to the plate-scale of our telescope, and possibly convolved to model our seeing)
-  4. PSF photometry one to two months after the supernovae have achieved peak brightness, using our images of the essentially-bare galaxies as background

 ## Grading / Evaluation

-* Observational Work &mdash; 25% &mdash; This will be comprised of approximately 14 data-taking sessions
+* Observational Work &mdash; 50% &mdash; This will be comprised of approximately 14 data-taking sessions
 * Analytical Work &mdash; 25% &mdash; Developing and applying the data-processing workflow in Jupyter
 * Scientific Record-Keeping &mdash; 25% &mdash; Records should include: (a) Target selection criteria starting with listings of available targets and their properties, (b) Conditions of data-taking, (c) Factors during observation that are relevant to data quality and data processing
-* Project Report and Presentation &mdash; 25% &mdash; We will jointly produce a project report.
-If our results are sufficiently significant, our project report will be submitted as a paper to a refereed journal (such as the Journal of the AAVSO or the Astronomical Society of the Pacific).
-We will also present our results to the Deep Springs community as a standalone presentation or as a lecture in the lecture series that is under discussion by CurCom.
+* We intended to jointly produce a project report during the directed study.
+We now (as of the end of the directed study) plan to do this after its conclusion.
+The record-breaking precipitation weather in 2023 put data-taking well behind schedule.
+We had budgeted time for significant amounts of poor weather in December, January and February.
+However, they were all tough weather-wise and in addition, March was also anomlous, with snowpack in the Sierra running at 200% of normal by the beginning of April.
+The above has been edited to reflect what was actually accomplished during the directed study.